10-list Recoloring of Planar Graphs: Introduction

 \begin{mainthm} There exists a constant $C$ such that if $G$ is a planar graph with a $10$-assignment $L$ and with $L$-colorings $\a$ and $\b$, then there exists a recoloring sequence from $\a$ to $\b$ that recolors each vertex at most $C$ times. \end{mainthm}

 A \Emph{configuration} is a subgraph $H$ along with prescribed values of $d_G(v)$ for each vertex $v$ in $H$.
-A configuration is \Emph{reducible} if it cannot appear in a $k$-minimal counterexample $G$ (see Definition~\ref{defn1}, at the start of the next section).
-Our proof of the Main Theorem uses the discharging method, with 35 reducible configurations.
+A configuration is \Emph{reducible} if it cannot appear in a $k$-minimal counterexample $G$ (see the start of the Section~\ref{reducibility-sec}).
+Our proof of the Main Theorem uses the discharging method, with 36 reducible configurations; Figures~\ref{node-shapes-fig},\ref{main-reduc-fig},\ref{more-reduc-fig} show example configurations.
 At first glance, verifying reducibility for so many configurations seems to be a daunting task.
 However, we introduce a new technique to handle most of the configurations in just over 4 pages, without any reliance on computer verification.

+A vertex $w_2$ \emph{defers to} a neighbor $w_1$ if $w_1$, when it must be recolored, need not avoid the color $c$ on $w_2$.
+If $w_1$ wants to use $c$, then it can, but $w_2$ must first be recolored to avoid $c$.
+When we apply the Extension Lemma to a vertex $v$, that vertex implicitly defers to each of its neighbors in $G-v$.
+Our technique allows for the possibility that, with neighbors $w_1$ and $w_2$, neither defers to the other; rather, whenever we recolor $w_1$ we must avoid the color currently on $w_2$, and vice versa.
+We also introduce a method to quickly bound the total number of times that a vertex will be recolored in this more general context.
+Specifically, we are able to bound the number of recoloring steps needed for various vertices in a configuration; and these computations largely decouple to be independent of each other.
+As a result, we can rapidly generate many configurations that cannot appear in our minimal counterexample.

 We believe this technique will be of independent interest, and will likely have application to other problems in this area.
-In Section~\ref{reducibility-sec} we show that various configurations are reducible, and in Section~\ref{unavoidability-sec} we use discharging to show that every plane triangulation contains at least one of these reducible configurations, and hence cannot be a $k$-minimal counterexample.
+In Section~\ref{reducibility-sec} we show that various configurations are reducible, and in Section~\ref{unavoidability-sec} we use discharging to show that every planar graph contains at least one of these reducible configurations, and hence cannot be a $k$-minimal counterexample.

 Our terminology and notation are standard, however we highlight a few terms.
 If $d(v)=k$, for some vertex $v$, then $v$ is a \Emph{$k$-vertex}; if $d(v)\ge k$ or $d(v)\le k$, then $v$ is respectively a \emph{$k^+$-vertex} or a \emph{$k^-$-vertex}.\aside{$k^+/k^-$-vertex} If $v$ is a $k$-vertex and $v$ is a neighbor of some vertex $w$, then $v$ is a \EmphE{$k$-neighbor}{5mm}; analogously, we define \emph{$k^+$-neighbor} and \emph{$k^-$-neighbor}.
 A \emph{planar graph} is one that can be embedded in the plane with no edge crossings.
 A \Emph{plane graph} is a fixed plane embedding of a planar graph.
+A graph is \Emph{$d$-degenerate} if every subgraph $H$ has some $v\in V(H)$ such that $d_H(v)\le d$.